-The OUT operates through a network of twenty thee Regional Centers and six Coordinating Centres spread throughout the United Republic of Tanzania and beyond.
+The OUT operates through a network of twenty three Regional Centres and four Coordinating Centres spread throughout the United Republic of Tanzania and beyond.
 Our ambition is to become one of the leading world-class universities in the delivery of affordable quality education through open and distance learning, dynamic knowledge generation and application.

-Over the last fifteen years, about 40% of enrolled students have been studying the degree in education; 17% in law; 15% in business management; 7% in Arts and Social Sciences; and 7% in pure sciences.
-Over 60% of undergraduate students at the OUT are studying for degrees in three major fields: Education, Law and Business Management.
+Over the last seventeen years (i.e. 1994 to 2010, about 43% of enrolled students have been pursuing a degree in Education; 17% in Law; 13% in Business Management; 13% in Arts and Social Sciences; and 14% in Pure Sciences.
+Over 70% of Undergraduate Degree Students at the OUT are pursuing degrees in three major fields: Education, Law and Business Management.

-More than 30 % of enrolled students come from the following regions: Arusha, Dodoma, Iringa, Kilimanjaro, Mbeya, Morogoro, Mwanza, and Tanga.
-Of these nine regions, each of which has a cumulative enrolment of more than 1000 students since 1994, Arusha has the highest cumulative enrolment followed by Kilimanjaro.
-In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) recruit more than 70% of undergraduate students.
+More than 40 % of enrolled students come from the regions of Arusha, Ilala, Iringa, Kilimanjaro, Kinondoni, Mbeya, Morogoro, Mwanza, and Tanga.
+Of these nine regions, each of which has a cumulative enrolment of more than 1800 students since 1994, Arusha has the highest cumulative enrolment followed by Kinondoni.
+In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) recruit more than 65% of Undergraduate Degree and Non-Degree Students.

-In general, the faculty of education has the highest number of female undergraduate students, followed by the faculty of arts and social sciences.
-The faculty of law has the lowest ratio.
-Although the proportion of female student in annual total enrolment has always been below 30%, it has, nevertheless, increased over the years albeit gradually.
+In general, the Faculty of Arts and Social sciences has the highest number of female Undergraduate Degree and Non-Degree students, followed by the Faculty of Education.
+The Faculty of Law has the lowest ratio.
+Although the proportion of female Student in annual total enrolment has always been below 31%, it has, nevertheless, increased over the years albeit gradually.
 Just like in the degree programmes, no more than 40% of female students are admitted into non-degree programmes.

 In the overall, however, education programmes have the largest concentration of postgraduate population.
-Out of three education programmes (PGDE, M.Dist.Ed and M.Ed) currently on offer, PGDE is the most popular compared to the others.
+Out of three education programmes (PGDE, M.Dist.Ed and M.Ed) currently on offer, M.Dist.Ed is the most popular compared to the others.
 Science programmes have the lowest annual student enrolment.

-Over the last six years, the OUT has mobilized funds from various donors in its endeavour to implement different programmes.
+Over the last six years, the OUT has mobilized funds from various donors in its endeavour to implement various programmes.
 Although the accumulated fund in the year 2005 was less than a half of that mobilized in the year 2004, the overall trend indicates an upward path even when the rate of inflation is taken account.
 Compared to 2005, donor funds almost quadrupled in 2006, it increased more than twenty times in 2007, and more than seventy times in 2009.